saradusenberry/saradusenberry.github.io/_posts/2016-10-24-MountRainier.md

 ## THE ARRIVAL

 My husband and I left bright and early on Thursday morning and landed at SeaTac by 11:00am.
 After acquiring a rental car and making a pit stop for lunch, we were on our way to Mount Rainier National Park.
 The drive to the park was beautiful.
 Since we live in California, it had been quite some time since either of us had seen so much green!
-We got our first sites of the mountain only 5 minutes from the airport.
+We got our first sights of the mountain only 5 minutes from the airport.
 The weather was incredibly clear and our jaws literally dropped every time we turned a corner and had a peak at the snow covered summit.

 {:.center}